VODF/vodf-docs/source/index.rst

 ..
+Licensed under a 3-clause BSD style license - see LICENSE.rst
+..
 VODF documentation master file, created by sphinx-quickstart on Wed Sep  7 11:14:33 2022.
    You can adapt this file completely to your liking, but it should at least